Board of Directors

 Mike is responsible for campus sexual assault prevention and response at BHSU and believes that engagement between BHSU and the surrounding area is a key factor in a successful and efficient Title IX program.
 Mike feels this partnership will cultivate mutual benefits for students and the communities.
 He has devoted his entire adult life--and is fundamentally committed--to helping others maximize their potential to be successful.
 He believes in service leadership and finds this is a good fit.

-Emergency Room Nurse and Sexual Assault Nurse Examiner (SANE) Spearfish Regional Hospital
+Registered Nurse in the Electrophysiology Lab at Rapid City Regional Health, Sexual Assault Nurse Examiner (SANE) and Program Coordinator at Spearfish Regional Hospital